 Some medicines that may help include:

 - Vaginal estrogen.
-Even if you cannot take hormone therapy, you may be able to use small amounts of estrogen in or around your vagina to help with dryness.
+Even if you cannot take hormone therapy by mouth or skin patch, you may be able to use small amounts of estrogen in or around your vagina to help with dryness.
 These hormones come in creams, gels, tablets, and rings.
 You need a prescription from your provider for these medicines.

-- Antidepressants or other medicines.
-If you cannot take hormones, your provider may prescribe another type of medicine to help with hot flashes, such as certain antidepressants.
+- Other medicines.
+If you cannot take hormones, your provider may prescribe another type of medicine to help with hot flashes, such as certain antidepressants (even if you are not depressed) or other medicines.
+Because of their chemical effects, these are effective for hot flashes even if you are not depressed.

 - Medicines for bone loss.
 Some women take medicines to help reduce bone loss after menopause.
 Ask your provider if this type of medicine may be right for you.